bachue/sequel-unicache/README.md

   # by default primary key is always unique cache key, all settings will just follow global configuration and class configuration
   # key level configuration for username
-  unicache :username,                                               # username will also be an unique key (username should has unique index in database)
+  unicache :username,                                               # username will also be an unique key (username should has unique index in database, and never be null)
            ttl: 60                                                  # will override the global and class configuration

   unicache :company_name, :department, :employee_id                 # company_name, department, employee_id have combined unique index